 MOD MEX/20/48

-45 6.1.3 Where, in accordance with the national law of a country, a fiscal tax is levied on collection charges for international telecommunication services, this tax shall normally be collected only in respect of international services billed to customers in that country, unless other arrangements are made to meet special circumstances.
+45 6.1.3 Where, in accordance with the national law of a Member State, a fiscal tax is levied on tariffs for international telecommunication services, this tax shall normally be collected only in respect of international services billed to customers in that country, unless other arrangements are made to meet special circumstances.

 Reasons: To update the terms in accordance with the ITU Constitution.